 Nuclear weapons do not discriminate between military personnel and civilians; they cause environmental devastation and genetic damage that affects future generations.
 I think we can all agree that a world free of nuclear weapons is a world free of the possibility of the annihilation of mankind.
-I promise to work toward building cooperation and trust amongst our allies and leaders of foreign nations to achieve safety and security worldwide.
+I promise to work toward building cooperation and trust amongst our allies and leaders of foreign nations to achieve safety and security for all.
 (Read More)

 I will work hard to ensure that social services remain for those truly in need and help create sustainable individuals and communities.
 (Read More)

 Reparations is the act of “repairing” something.
-In this case, we address repairing the African-American generational wealth gap created by the conditions and longevity of slavery and the Jim Crow Era.
+In this case, we address repairing the African American generational wealth gap created by the conditions and longevity of slavery and the Jim Crow Era.
 More research and advice from experts is needed in this area to address the following: type of legislation and if more groups should be added to the benefit and for what reasons.
 Finally, on the national level, these same experts must address the argument of how reparations may be ruinously expensive.

 It is equally as important to protect ourselves from both international and domestic terrorism.
 We eliminate one terrorist leader only for them to be replaced by a greater one.
 Creating a martyr is not my idea of victory.
 We must do more.
 To that end, we must not only rid these groups of their terrorist leaders but we must prevent the rise of new ones.
 We do that by preventing the spread of their message, eliminating their resources as much as possible and developing new, strategic ways of stopping them from acquiring followers.

-Election fraud is a matter of national security.
+Voting rights and election fraud is a matter of national security.
 In the words of Nathanael Greene, a major general of the Continental Army in the American Revolutionary War, "We fight, get beat, rise and fight again."
-We cannot give up addressing it, but we should stop relying on those who depend on it to win to advocate for change.
-If we spend millions of dollars on space exploration then we can spend millions exploring how to better our democracy!
+We cannot give up fighting for voting rights and against election fraud.
+We should also stop relying on those who depend on it to advocate for change.
+If we spend millions of dollars on space exploration, then we can spend millions exploring new ways to better our democracy!

-The United States has formally declared war against foreign nations five separate times, each upon prior request by the President of the United States.
+The United States has formally declared war against foreign nations at least five separate times, each upon prior request by the President of the United States.
 To that end, I believe the President must seek the advice and approval of congress members before initiating war or any act relative to war.